Filipsjolander/Glioblastoma_project/README.md

 # Glioblastoma_project
-A repo ccontaing files for the triplet embedding project.
+A repo containing files for the triplet embedding project.